 Because most EDs lack adequate training and resources to care for mental health patients efficiently, psychiatric patients often face lengthy wait times and longer ED stays.

 Though an acknowledged problem, it is rarely top of mind in terms of investment.
 However, behavioral health poses a real and impactful challenge to hospital resources and to the quality of care patients receive.
-To alleviate strain on your ED and better serve patients, it’s crucial to face the facts behind the challenge and proactively implement solutions.
+To alleviate behavioral health strain on your ED and better serve patients, it’s crucial to face the facts behind the challenge and proactively implement solutions.

 Behavioral Healthcare Facts